UN International Day for the Elimination of Violence against Women

 Create in us a new heart.

 Honestly examine your real belief about the equality of women and men.
-Do not support any form of entertainment or advertising that exploits violence against women.
+Do not support and form of entertainment that exploits violence against women.
 Report any acts of violence that you may experience or witness.
 Teach young girls to see themselves as independent and equal and not to tolerate any form of disrespect..
 If you are a woman, what are your own convictions?
 Do you allow yourself to be a victim?
+Teach boy children that girls are equal.

 How many times have we permitted a human being to be seen as an object, to be put on show in order to sell a product or to satisfy an immoral desire?
 The human person ought never to be sold or bought as if he or she were a commodity.
 Whoever uses human persons in this way and exploits them, even if indirectly, becomes an accomplice of injustice.